erhathaway/router-primitives/README.md

 With Router Primitives, the URL is a reflection of your app.
 Instead of defining how the URL is constructed you **define the visual elements of your app**.
 URL construction is automatically handled for you, based on the hierarchical arrangement of router primitives (`Scene`, `Stack`, `Feature`, `Data`)!

 If you work on a platform where there is no concept of a URL, you can still use this library.
-The URL is simiply managed serialized state - which is platform aware and configurable!
+The URL is simply managed serialized state - which is platform aware and configurable!

 Bindings exist for **[Mobx](https://github.com/erhathaway/recursive-router-mobx)**, and **[React](https://github.com/erhathaway/recursive-router-react)**.